yewin-mm/mysql-docker-container/README.md

 * Please note that, `%` under `host` tab is bind with root user should be seen.
 It's mean allow any host with root user.
+* If you see that `%` with `host` like above table,
+* That means it's ok and you can go directly to this [check network and volume](check-network-volume) section by skip below steps.
-* If you don't see `%` under host tab,
+* But if you don't see `%` under host tab,
-	* You need to grant access your user eg. root user.  to allow any host to connect db.
+	* You need to to allow any host to connect db to your user eg. root user.
 	* Type

   ```sh